A Meaningless Cliché or a Powerful Resolution

 As I rehearsed in my mind how unwelcoming and totally ungrateful my heart delivered that salutation to a new neighbor, I began to wonder just how many times my actions or verbiage had discredited what I was posting!
-The hard part is not really pulling weeds, but living every part of my day thinking, “thank you, Jesus.”
+The hard part is not really pulling weeds, but living every part of my day thinking, “Thank you, Jesus.”
 I pray for the fruit of the Spirit to grow from the flowerbed of my heart, rather than those bitter weeds.
 And certainly, fixing my mind on the “Lily of the Valley”* will motivate the right salutations whether I encounter my neighbors on the street or through social media.

-So, what is the “thank you, Jesus” sign in my yard really saying?
 And, how are you sharing your life with others?
-Does it say, “thank you, Jesus?”
+Does it witness to, “Thank you, Jesus?”

 *1 I have found a friend in Jesus, He’s everything to me,